-Dr Ross Mahoney is the resident Historian at the Royal Air Force Museum in the United Kingdom, and is a graduate of the University of Birmingham (MPhil and PhD) and the University of Wolverhampton (BA (Hons) and PGCE).
-His research interests include the history of war in the twentieth and twenty-first centuries, the history of aviation and air warfare, and the social and cultural history of armed forces.
+Dr Ross Mahoney is an independent historian specialising air power and the history of air warfare.
+Between 2013 and 2017, he was the resident Historian at the Royal Air Force Museum in the United Kingdom, and is a graduate of the University of Birmingham (MPhil and PhD) and the University of Wolverhampton (BA (Hons) and PGCE).
+In addition to air power, his research interests include the history of war in the twentieth and twenty-first centuries, and the social and cultural history of armed forces.
 He also has an interest in public history and the use of interdisciplinary methodologies to the study of the past.
 He is currently working on a number of publications stemming from his PhD as well as developing plans for future research projects.
 Principally, these research projects are an analysis of the culture, ethos and ethics of the Royal Australian Air Force and an examination of command and staff training in the RAF.
 To date, he has published several chapters and articles, edited two books, and delivered papers on three continents.
 He is a member of the Royal Historical Society and an Assistant Director of the Second World War Research Group.
 He blogs at Thoughts on Military History, and can be found on Twitter at @airpowerhistory.

 Johannes Allert holds an MA in Military History from Norwich University and has served as an adjunct for Minnesota State University – Moorhead and Rogers State University (Oklahoma).
 His thesis concerning Lieutenant General Frank M. Andrews appeared in Air & Space Power Journal.
 He assisted in editing Naval Press Institute’s The Secret War for the Middle East – The Influence of Axis and Allied Intelligence Operations in WW II.
 His other articles concerning aviation appear in Minnesota History Magazine.
 He has also written for North Dakota History Magazine.
 Currently, he is a Legacy Research Fellow for the Minnesota State Historical Society and is working on a larger book project entitled Discovering Minnesota’s Lost Generation – Reflections and Remembrances of the Great War.
 His other ongoing book projects include Marshall’s Great Captain – The Life of Lieutenant General Frank Maxwell Andrews and Citizen-Soldier: Major General George Leach.